What's the difference?

 Does that mean green buildings are unhealthy?

 But these studies do not always account for every factor that makes for a healthy home.
 Acoustics, for example, scored lower in green buildings in several studies, which means participating occupants were less satisfied with the structure’s noise control.
-And, as we discuss in our book Healthier Homes, noise is a type of pollution that affects human health and adds to stress levels.
+And, as we discuss in the book Healthier Homes, noise is a type of pollution that affects human health and adds to stress levels.

 Another example is the building materials themselves.
 Some companies specialize in earthen homes, for example, which are constructed out of natural materials such as hay and straw.
 These may be green and sustainable, but studies have shown that these earthen materials are often contaminated with mold.